oiraqi/academix/README.md

 # Welcome To Academix
-## The All-in-one Infinitely Expanding Single Source of Truth for Higher-Ed Institutions.
+## The *All-in-one Infinitely eXpanding Single Source of Truth* for Higher-Ed Institutions.